ubiregiinc/ubiregi-api-scala/README.markdown

 This library provides Ubiregi API client written in Scala.
 Using this library, you can access easily [Ubiregi API](http://ubiregiinc.github.com/ubiregi-api/).

 Note that this project is still experimental.
+When you use this library, please understand behaviors of the library pretty.
+Contribution is welcome.

 # For Developers